gojimmypi/wolfssl/IDE/Espressif/component-manager/README_REGISTRY_PREPEND.md

-This is the Expressif Component Version 5.6 of wolfSSL, test #14 (version ^1.0.15-dev)
+This is the Expressif Component Version of wolfSSL 5.6, Release #1 (version ^5.6.0-dev)

 For questions or beta test of this library, please send a message to support@wolfssl.com